Definition

 - Identifies adrenal adenomas, carcinomas, or bilateral hyperplasia.

-Chest, Abdomen, and Pelvis Imaging:
+Chest, Abdomen, and Pelvis Imaging

 - Used to locate ectopic ACTH-producing tumors.